Doctor of Philosophy in Clinical Psychology (M.S.-Ph.D.)

 |Outcome||Year in which Degrees were Conferred|

 The Clinical Training Program welcomes applicants who have completed the MS or MA degree at other accredited institutions.
-Please refer to the ISU Graduate Catalog 2017-2018.
+Please refer to the 2022-2023 Graduate Catalog.
 Departments are allowed to accept credits by transfer in total or part toward the completion of the doctoral degree in clinical psychology at ISU.
 Departmental subject matter experts review a newly matriculated student's transcripts and course syllabi, as well as interview the student to determine equivalencies.
-Transfer credits, which can include the student's maters thesis, often reduce the time to completion by as much as one year.
-In the data provided in the table above, 10 of 39 graduates entered with a conferred masters degree.
-The average time to completion for these 10 students was 4.6 years (median = 4.7 years; Range = 4.0 to 5.3 years).
+Transfer credits, which can include the student's masters thesis, often reduce the time to completion by as much as one year.

 * Student Health Insurance unless waived through parent's insurance